France says Alcatel can reconquer lost markets with Nokia tie-up

-PARIS French Economy Minister Emmanuel Macron gave his backing to Nokia's NOK1V.HE plan to buy Alcatel-Lucent of France on Tuesday, saying it offered a chance to reconquer lost markets and create a European leader in telecoms equipment.
+PARIS, April 14 French Economy Minister Emmanuel Macron gave his backing to Nokia's plan to buy Alcatel-Lucent of France on Tuesday, saying it offered a chance to reconquer lost markets and create a European leader in telecoms equipment.

 Speaking after a meeting between the heads of the two companies and President Francois Hollande, Macron also pledged there would be no job cuts among the 6,000 Alcatel-Lucent employees in France, and said the combined group planned to base research and development operations in France.